CERTCC/CERT-Guide-to-CVD/docs/executive_summary.md

     tell you about it.
--   **Active exploitation** -- Evidence that a vulnerability is being actively exploited by adversaries often implies a need to accelerate the CVD process to reduce users\' exposure to risk.
+-   **Active exploitation** -- Evidence that a vulnerability is being actively exploited by adversaries often implies a need to accelerate the CVD process to reduce users' exposure to risk.
 -   **Relationships go awry** -- CVD is a process of coordinating human activities.
 As such, its success depends on building relationships among the participants.